-Differences between solids and fluids:
+Differences between solids and fluids

 The differences between the behaviours of solids and fluids under an applied